jundalisay/spblist/content/en/faqs/spiritual.md

 Similarly, some people are born into Asian families which are tolerant of the idea of spirits.
 For them, we recommend those esoteric paths.
 Others are born into Western families that want money and wealth.
 For them, we recommend the New Agey Law of Attraction type paths.

-So instead of 'Do this, Do that', ours is 'If this then that'
+So instead of 'Do this, Do that', ours is 'If this then that' -- we try to know the person's mentality and situation first, instead of making blanket impositions
 {{< /l >}}

 {{< r a="Asker" >}}